YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 Assume that during the load of a binary extract, you get the following error:

 .. parsed-literal::
-   %GTM-E-LDSPANGLOINCMP, Incomplete spanning node found during load
+   %YDB-E-LDSPANGLOINCMP, Incomplete spanning node found during load
            at File offset : [0x0000027E]
            Expected Spanning Global variable : ^mypoem
            Global variable from record: ^mypoem(#SPAN32)